On the eigenproblem for Gaussian bridges: The main result

 \end{thm}

-In principle, the spectral approximation technique developed in \cite{Ukai, ChK, ChKM1} is applicable to the fractional Brownian bridge directly.
-However, somewhat surprisingly to the authors, it does not produce results quite as explicit as those of Theorem \ref{thm-ChK}.
-In this paper an alternative approach, based on the the equations \eqref{phit} and \eqref{beq}, is suggested.
-We will show how the exact spectral asymptotics of the bridge follows from that of the base process.
+In principle, a modification of the spectral approximation technique from \cite{Ukai}, \cite{ChK} is applicable to the fractional Brownian bridge, \cite{N19}.
+The goal of this paper is to suggest a general approach to answering question \eqref{Q}, based on the the equations \eqref{beq} and \eqref{phit}.
+We will demonstrate how the spectral asymptotics of the bridge can be derived from that of the base process, using the case of the fBm as a particular example.
 Specifically, we will prove the following result:

 \begin{thm} \

 {\bf 1.} For the fractional Brownian bridge with $H\in (0,1)$, the ordered sequence of the eigenvalues satisfies